goldsborough/Writer-Tutorial/Part-3/part-3.md

         self.setWindowTitle("Word count")
         self.setGeometry(300,300,200,200)
+        self.setLayout(layout)

 The function that will count all of these words and symbols is `getText()`.
 First, we want to count the words and symbols of the selected text, which we get by grabbing our `QTextEdit`'s `QTextCursor` and calling its `selectedText()` method.
-If there is any, we use the `split()` method of the retrieved string and count its content, which is then the number of words.
+We use the retrieved string's `split()` method to split the string into a list of individual words, of which we then get the length.
 The number of symbols is simply the length of the entire string.
-If there was no selected text in the first place, the returned string would be empty and thus all counts would be zero, which we want in that case.
 We then visualize the two numbers we just got using the respective labels' `setText()` method.
 We repeat this process for the whole text and again set the counts we retrieved to the respective labels' text:

         def getText(self):